How to flatten an uneven workbench top

 Now, use another jointed board as long as the carrier guides to check them for straightness.
 If the carrier guides bowed during mounting, you will need to correct the situation with shims.

 These leveling and shimming steps can prove time-consuming, but stick with them -- you'll be rewarded with a flat bench in the end.
-Finally, construct a router carrier according to the drawing on the top of the next page.
+Finally, construct a router carrier according to the drawing above.

 Next, use four clamps to secure the router carrier to the carrier guides at either end of the bench.
 Make a full cut across the width of the bench by first running the router away from you and along the left hardwood side of the router carrier.
 Then, make a return cut toward you along the right side of the router carrier.
 Without moving the router carrier, repeat these router passes once or twice so the bit cuts to its full depth.
 As you move the router, remember to place minimal downward pressure on it to avoid bowing the router carrier.